peteroupc/html3dutil/doc/Transform.md

 <a name='Transform_getPosition'></a>
 ### Transform#getPosition()

-Returns a copy of a three-element array giving the X, Y, and Z coordinates of the position of an object relative to its original position.
+Returns a copy of a three-element array giving the x-, y-, and z-coordinates of the position of an object relative to its original position.

 #### Return Value